apfaudio/tiliqua/gateware/docs/bootloader.rst

 Implementation details: RP2040
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:code:`apfelbug` firmware includes the same features as :code:`pico-dirtyjtag` (USB-JTAG and USB-UART bridge), with some additions:
+:code:`apfbug` firmware includes the same features as :code:`pico-dirtyjtag` (USB-JTAG and USB-UART bridge), with some additions:

 - UART traffic is inspected to look for keywords.
 - If a keyword is encountered e.g. :code:`BITSTREAM1`, a pre-recorded JTAG stream stored on the RP2040's SPI flash is decompressed and replayed.
 The JTAG streams are instances of the `bootstub <https://github.com/apfaudio/tiliqua/blob/main/gateware/src/top/bootstub/top.py>`_ top-level bitstream.
 These are tiny bitstreams that are programmed directly into SRAM with the target :code:`bootaddr` and PROGRAMN assertion.